-Vanderbilt Campus Dining operates several restaurants, cafes, and markets throughout campus that provide a variety of food.
+Vanderbilt Campus Dining operates several restaurants, cafés, and markets throughout campus that provide a variety of food.
 The two largest dining facilities are Rand Dining Center in Rand Hall (connected to Sarratt Student Center) and The Ingram Commons dining hall.
-Six convenience stores on campus offer grab-and-go meals, snacks, beverages, and groceries.
-All units accept the Commodore Card and Meal Plans.
-Graduate student Meal Plans are offered at a discount.
-For more information, hours, and menus, go to campusdining.vanderbilt.edu.
+E. Bronson Ingram College offers all-you-care-to-eat dining and is open to all Vanderbilt University students.
+Five convenience stores on campus offer grab-and-go meals, snacks, beverages, and groceries.
+The convenience stores located at Kissam Center and Highland Munchie offer hot and cold food bars which are open for breakfast, lunch, and dinner.
+All units accept the Commodore Card and meal plans.
+Graduate student meal plans are offered at a discount.
+For more information about meal plans, hours, and menus, please visit campusdining.vanderbilt.edu.